dblanovschi/mdbook-snips/README.md

 ```

 ## Rules of thumb
-- Prefer having hidden blocks of code at least 1 always-visible line away from any other visible code, unless imports.
+- Prefer having hidden blocks of code at least 1 always-visible line away from any other visible code, unless imports, or first or last lines of blocks.

 E.g. prefer this:
 ```rust